Vault108/uptime-kuma/CONTRIBUTING.md

 # Can I create a pull request for Uptime Kuma?

-Generally, if the pull request is working fine and it do not affect any existing logic, workflow and perfomance, I will merge into the master branch once it is tested.
+Generally, if the pull request is working fine and it does not effect any existing logic, workflow and perfomance, I will merge into the master branch once it is tested.

 If you are not sure, feel free to create an empty pull request draft first.